Time Zones in Netherlands

 what is the dialing code for Netherlands?

 The international dialing code for the Netherlands is +31.
-If you are calling a Dutch number from another country, you begin with +31 followed by the local number format.
+If you are calling a Dutch business, hotel, or personal number from another country, you would start with +31 before the national number, which is especially useful for travel bookings, customer support calls, and business outreach.